Dear All!

 About Kisdobos:

-Practice 1 and 2 at ELTE in two consecutive semesters as a teaching assistant.
+Kisdobos is 28 years old, and has just graduated with MA's in English and Teaching from ELTE.
+He taught Language Practice 1 and 2 at ELTE in two consecutive semesters as a teaching assistant.
 In 2005-2006 he spent two academic semesters at Trinity College, Connecticut, USA as the grantee of the prestigious Kellner Scholarship.
 At Trinity he specialized in improvisational acting, which also served as the topic of his MA thesis, and serves to this day as the daily inspiration for his teaching.
 In the academic breaks and in the summer he was a volunteer for The Common Ground Collective, a grassroots relief organization, in the hurricane-struck city of New Orleans.
 Now he has his own language teaching enterprise and works as a freelance teacher in Budapest.
 Among his satisfied clients are elementary school children, university students and company headmen and employees.